bujosa/adhil/README.md

 # adhil

-This is a simple project in rust
+This is a simple project in rust about modules, vectors, etc..